ansys/pyedb/doc/source/getting_started/quick_start.rst

 Next steps
 ----------

+- Walk through a complete, narrated first workflow on a real (not freshly-created) design in :doc:`../user_guide/first_pyedb_workflow`.
 - Learn how the ``Edb`` entry point exposes stackup, materials, components, nets, and other objects in :doc:`object_model`.
 - Browse task-oriented recipes in :doc:`../user_guide/common_tasks`.